maxi1134/Home-Assistant-Config/documentation/guides/voice_assistance_guide.md

 _____

 # In this guide I will explain how I've setup my Local voice assistant and satellites!
-A few softwares will be used in this guide, so please make sure they are all installed and up to date before continuing!
+A few softwares will be used in this guide.

 [HACS](https://hacs.xyz/) for easy installation of the other tools on Home Assistant.
 [LocalAI](https://localai.io/) for the backend of the LLM.